EPENDYMOMA

 Spinal tap

 In order to draw fluid from your spine, you will lie on your side while the doctor uses a needle.
-In order to look for cancers, lab technicians will examine them.
+To look for cancers, lab technicians will examine them.

 Biopsy